ISIS operative plotted Sri Lanka styled bombings in Kerala

 Also Read | Followed speeches of Colombo bombing mastermind, Kerala ISIS operative to NIA

-He revealed that he was also having online chat with Abdul Khayoom @ Abu Khalid (Accused in Valapattanam ISIS Case)who was believed to be in Syria.
+He revealed that he was also having online chat with Abdul Khayoom and Abu Khalid (Accused in Valapattanam ISIS Case)who was believed to be in Syria.
 He has further disclosed that he has been following speeches/videos of Zahran Hashim of Sri Lanka for more than a year and has also followed the speeches of Zakir Naik.
 He admitted that he wanted to carry out a suicide attack in Kerala.

 NIA had earlier received inputs that a group of four persons has been in contact with some of the accused like Abdul Rashid, Ashfaq Majeed, Abdul Khayoom etc who had already migrated to Afghanistan and Syria.
-After verification,

-NIA carried out searches at three places (two in Kasaragod and one in Palakkad District) yesterday.
+After verification, NIA carried out searches at three places (two in Kasaragod and one in Palakkad District) yesterday.
 Three group members have been interrogated for their ISIS links and their plans.